AndreasAsiikkis/OceanBattery/README.md

 #### 2.1.2.
 Without MATLAB license, 1st option
-- OceanBattery.exe (836 MB) which can be found in the folder StandaloneWithMatlabRuntime.
+- OceanBattery.exe (24 MB) which can be found in the folder StandaloneWithMatlabRuntime after unzipping all the files in this directory.
 Requires installation by double-clicking the OceanBattery.exe and following the steps.

 #### 2.1.3.
 Without MATLAB license, 2nd option
 - MATLAB Runtime Version 9.13 (3.8 GB).
 Can be downloaded from the following link https://www.mathworks.com/products/compiler/mcr/index.html.
-- OceanBattery.exe (4.10 MB)
+- OceanBattery.exe (21 MB)